Skip to main content

 • Clicks from links you’ve shared

-Only you can see your resume’s statistics.
-Visitors to your public URL cannot see how many views or downloads your resume has.
+Only you can see your resume’s view statistics.
+Visitors to your public URL cannot see how many views your resume has.

 Password protecting your resume